ttimbers/r-cube/README.md

 ## Instructions

-1. Click the green "Use this template" repository to obtain a copy of it for yourself (do not fork it).
+1. Click the green "**Use this template**" button in this repository to obtain a copy of it for yourself (do not fork it).

 2. Clone this repository to your computer.